Ling How Doong

-Ling How Doong (林孝谆 (林孝諄, Lîm Hàu-chùn, Lín Xiàozhūn); 1934 – 30 April 2021) was a Singaporean politician and lawyer who has been the Member of Parliament (MP) for Bukit Gombak Single Member Constituency from 1991 to 1996 and the de facto Leader of the Opposition from 1993 to 1996.
+Ling How Doong (1934 – 30 April 2021) was a Singaporean politician and lawyer.
+A member of the opposition Singapore Democratic Party (SDP), he has been the Member of Parliament (MP) for Bukit Gombak Single Member Constituency from 1991 to 1996 and the de facto Leader of the Opposition from 1993 to 1996.

 Education

 Ling was educated at Anglo-Chinese School and Nan Hua High School.
 He was called to the Bar at the Middle Temple in London in 1972 to practice as a lawyer.